adoniahei/Fixing_GIT_Weakness/README.md

 I resisted using GIT until I found a few workarounds for the idiocy of some of the issues.
 This git repo contains the ones I can offer to the public.

 pre-commit: This goes into ./.git/hooks directory.
-It then happens automagically -- as long as you add the $Id: README.md 0.1 2021/04/20 12:17:32 [dlcrites on dlim] Exp $Id: tag, then nothing in here matters.
-I focused on the
+It then happens automagically -- as long as you add the Id tag.
+Without the Id tag, nothing in here matters.
+I focused on the Id tag because many of the other tags could be extracted from it.

 checkin.sh: This is an example script I use to check in all changes at once.